JohnLeber/HGT-To-Normal/README.md

 The code should be reasonably easy to adapt to height maps and depth maps of different sizes.

-For a CPU based approach to creating normal maps (and relief maps from HGT files) see my other [HGT Relief Map project](https://github.com/nodecomplete/HGT-Relief-Map).
+For a CPU based approach to creating normal maps from HGT files, see my other [HGT Relief Map project](https://github.com/nodecomplete/HGT-Relief-Map).

 The images below show a normal map and relief map (top and bottom images respectively) of the [S44E170.hgt](https://github.com/nodecomplete/NZDEM-HGT-30/blob/master/HGT/S44E170.zip) file (West Coast/Southern Alps of New Zealand).